 Inverter generators can squeeze out a tiny bit more power because the generating apparatus is lighter, so the engine has less weight to spin.
 Also the output frequency is not dictated by engine speed so they can run a little faster.
 Often the extra potential of inverter generators is offset by them being silent runners with larger exhausts and air filters that limit power..

 Genuine Hondas or Chinese knock offs, the same rules apply.
 There is no magic spell that makes a GX270 give 5kW.
-Whenever you see kVA you know it’s a good year for the roses.

 What about Battery chargers?